houstoncardinal/nurse-scribe-swift/SEAMLESS_INTEGRATION_COMPLETE.md

 ## Executive Summary

-Your NovaCare application is **100% seamlessly integrated** with all Epic EMR templates working flawlessly across the entire stack.
+Your Raha application is **100% seamlessly integrated** with all Epic EMR templates working flawlessly across the entire stack.

 ---